 Top 10 Inspiring Transgender Movies

 We’ve pulled together a screening list of the best transgender-themed flicks out there.
-In order to make our list, the movies in question had to feature a sympathetic portrayal of a transgendered character in a leading role—hence Psycho and Silence of the Lambs did not make the cut.
-No, the following movies are all thoughtful, moving depictions of people struggling through life—people who are human first, transgendered second.
+In order to make our list, the movies in question had to feature a sympathetic portrayal of a transgender character in a leading role—hence Psycho and Silence of the Lambs did not make the cut.
+No, the following movies are all thoughtful, moving depictions of people struggling through life—people who are human first, transgender second.

 1. Beautiful Boxer

 Based on a true story, Beautiful Boxer follows a lipstick-loving, flower-wearing young boy into adulthood as he becomes a brutally effective Thai boxing sensation who unnerves his opponents with his pre-fight make-up applications.
 The male kickboxer Asanee Suwan, who played the lead, won the Thai version of the “Oscar” for Best Actor.

 One of the most well-known, well-received movies of the past several decades with a transgendered character at its center.
 With powerful performances from Hilary Swank and Chloe Sevigny, this movie really makes a convincing case for wider acceptance and tolerance of sexual diversity.
 If you see only one movie on this list, this is the one (though we’d be surprised—maybe even a little appalled—if you haven’t seen it already).